SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE2/README.md

     "stage"      = ["${var.stage}"],
     "costcenter" = ["${var.costcenter}"]
   }
-  usage = "NOT_USED_FOR_PRODUCTION"
 }
 ```

 We used the resource [`btp_subaccount`](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount) to create the subaccount.
 We referenced the local values to set the name and domain.
 We added labels to the subaccount to display the stage and cost center.
-The usage of the subaccount is hardcoded to `NOT_USED_FOR_PRODUCTION`.

 As we have the configuration in place, you should save the changes now.